steemit/steem/documentation/debug_node_plugin.md

 Why this isn't unsafe
 ---------------------

-Anyone (even you!) can edit their account to contain 1 million STEEM.
-It's really impossible for the developers to physically stop you from editing the memory/disk of your own computer to make your local node think any account balance is any amount, so you can "give" yourself 1 million STEEM.
+Anyone (even you!) can edit their account to contain 1 million GOLOS.
+It's really impossible for the developers to physically stop you from editing the memory/disk of your own computer to make your local node think any account balance is any amount, so you can "give" yourself 1 million GOLOS.
 Just like it's really impossible for your bank to physically stop you from writing any numbers you'd like when balancing your checkbook, so you can "give" yourself 1 million dollars.

 But you have no way to control what other nodes do (or what your bank's clerks and computer systems do).
-They do their own bookkeeping and keep track of what your real balance is (without all the fake STEEM or fake dollars you "gave" yourself).
-So you can believe whatever you want about your balance and rewrite the rules of your own bookkeeping system to show you whatever balance you want to be shown, but as soon as you try to actually spend STEEM (or dollars) that you don't actually have, you'll be stopped because every other node on the network is a system you don't control that's keeping the books properly (without all your edits to give yourself extra funds), and they do their own verification of every transaction and will suppress any that doesn't have sufficient balance and a proper cryptographic
+They do their own bookkeeping and keep track of what your real balance is (without all the fake GOLOS or fake dollars you "gave" yourself).
+So you can believe whatever you want about your balance and rewrite the rules of your own bookkeeping system to show you whatever balance you want to be shown, but as soon as you try to actually spend GOLOS (or dollars) that you don't actually have, you'll be stopped because every other node on the network is a system you don't control that's keeping the books properly (without all your edits to give yourself extra funds), and they do their own verification of every transaction and will suppress any that doesn't have sufficient balance and a proper cryptographic